Ultimate Frisbee Association

-The Ultimate Frisbee Association (UFA) is a professional ultimate league in North America.
+The Ultimate Frisbee Association (UFA) is a professional ultimate frisbee league in North America.
 The league comprises 22 teams divided between the South, Central, East, and West divisions.
 Each UFA season has 12 regular season games which run from April to July.
 Following the conclusion of the regular season, the top three teams from every division advance to the playoffs, a single elimination tournament that culminates in a final four style showcase known as the UFA Championship Weekend, which is contested in late August over two days.

 The UFA was founded in 2012 as the American Ultimate Disc League (AUDL), before renaming itself the Ultimate Frisbee Association for the 2024 season.

-The New York Empire hold the most championships with three titles.
-The reigning league champions are the Boston Glory, who defeated the Minnesota Wind Chill by a score of 17-15 in the 2025 UFA Championship Game.
+The New York Empire and the Oakland Spiders are tied for most championships at three.
+The reigning league champions are the Oakland Spiders, who defeated the Minnesota Wind Chill by a score of 21-16 in the 2026 UFA Championship Game.

 History

 Founding and inaugural season

 The UFA was founded by Josh Moore in 2012 as the American Ultimate Disc League (AUDL).

 The first AUDL game was won by the Connecticut Constitution on April 14, 2012, over the Rhode Island Rampage by a score of 29 to 23, and the first goal was scored by Brent Anderson of the Constitution.
 The first championship was held on August 11, 2012, and was won by the Philadelphia Spinners by a score of 29 to 22 over the Indianapolis AlleyCats.

 In the first season, the league consisted of eight teams broken into the Eastern and Western conferences.
 Jonathan "Goose" Helton of the AlleyCats was named league MVP for the inaugural season.
 Helton, alongside Evan Boucher, Cameron Brock, Rob Dulabon, Dave Hochholter, John Korber, and Jake Rainwater were named to the first All-AUDL Team.